sanazkeshvari/Papers/SDLR/Codes/ReadMe.md

 For Experimental Implementations, the <a href = "https://github.com/allegro/allRank">allrank</a> package of Tensorflow is used.
 Some changes or additive code is utilize on that package which is as following:

 ### 1. Replacements:
-  Replace `main.py` of this directory with same file in `allrank` directory of allrank package.
+  Replace `main.py` and `config.py` of this directory with same file in `allrank` directory of allrank package.

   Replace `train_utils.py` in `training` directory of target package.